Julie Benning

 In the months after discovering Julie Benning’s body, officers in the murder investigation released artist’s sketches portraying the likeness of how Julie Benning may have appeared on Nov.
 28, 1975, the day she went missing.

-Gloria Aleff and Associates of Waverly prepared the drawings as a public service, and the press released them for distribution — along with a story by Assistant City Editor Lamont Olson — in attempts to refresh the recollections of anyone who may have seen Benning on that date.
+Gloria Aleff and Associates of Waverly prepared the drawings as a public service, and the press released them for distribution — along with a story by Assistant City Editor Lamont Olson — in an attempt to refresh the recollections of anyone who may have seen Benning on that date.

 The Bremer-Waverly Law Center issued another public appeal asking anyone who may have seen Benning to contact officials.